microsoft/aca-dev-day/labs/2.ACA_Deployment/README.md

 # A/B Testing your ASP.NET Core apps using Azure Container Apps

-This repository contains sample code on how to host a set of revisions for your application that have slight differences, useful for performing A/B tests on your site to see how users will respond to changes gradually.
-You can use Azure App Configuration to create feature flags, then the ASP.NET Core feature flags extensions to change how your app will look or operate when features are enabled or disabled.
+This lab exercise will have you use code from an Azure sample repository.
+The repository contains sample code on how to host a set of revisions for your application that have slight differences, which is useful for performing A/B tests on your site to see how users will respond to changes gradually.
+You will use Azure App Configuration to create feature flags, then the ASP.NET Core feature flags extensions to change how your app will look or operate when features are enabled or disabled.

 With Azure Container Apps, you can create multiple revisions for each of your apps.
 When you put these pieces together, you can ship incremental features and bifurcate traffic so you understand how the changes will impact the app's usability before committing to the change.
 Then, if you find the change isn't delivering the desired impact for your customers, you can easily scale the "beta" revision back out again.

 * **Frontend** - A front-end web app written using ASP.NET Core Blazor Server.
 This web app is decorated with feature flags
 * **Monitoring** - A shared project that makes it simple to configure a .NET project with Application Insights monitoring.